Muslim Charities Forum

 The Muslim Charities Forum (MCF) is an umbrella organisation for UK based Muslim-led charities whose primary goal is to provide humanitarian aid and assistance to the poorest and most vulnerable people around the world.
 It is also an associate member of British Overseas NGOs for Development (Bond), the UK membership body for non-government organisations and a member of National Council for Voluntary Organisations (NCVO), an organisation with 11,000 members that champions the voluntary sector and volunteering.

 The Chairman of the Board of Trustees of the Muslim Charities Forum is Moazzam Malik.

 Fadi Itani is the Chief Executive.

 The organisation faced hostile media reporting after one of its members alleged ties to political and non charitable entities in an article in the Telegraph.
 Days later however, the Telegraph made a correction in its print edition.
 The Charity Commission had previously confirmed in 2009 that the alleged connections of an MCF member to those entities were unfounded.

 Background

 Muslim Charities Forum was founded by the initiative of Hany El Banna and was registered in the United Kingdom as a charity in November 2008.

-Its members include well-known UK based international Muslim-led NGOs, including African Relief Fund, African Development Trust Human Appeal, Human Relief Foundation, Islamic Help, Islamic Relief UK, Muslim Charity, Muslim Hands, Ethar Relief, Read Foundation, and Ummah Welfare Trust.
+Its members include UK based international Muslim-led NGOs, including African Development Trust Human Appeal, Human Relief Foundation, Islamic Help, Islamic Relief UK, Muslim Charity, and Muslim Hands.